2kunal6/airflow_tutorial/README.md

 ## Introduction

-- Airflow is a tool to programmatically define workflows, especially used for data engineering pipelines.
+- Airflow is a tool to programmatically define workflows especially around data engineering pipelines.
-- Without Airflow, to achieve the same, we would have to write and maintain complex shell/python scripts, cron job logic, DB stored procedures etc.  This complexity would have been compounded if we would have to orchestrate these disparate flows to achieve a single outcome.
+- Without Airflow, to create those workflows we would have to write and maintain complex scripts, cron jobs, stored procedures etc.  This complexity will compound if we would have to combine these disparate flows to achieve a single outcome.
-- There are a lot many tools we can use to create data pipelines ranging form Temporal to shell scripts to as far as Jenkins, but Airflow is open-source, flexible, and has a lot of community support.
+- There are many tools we can use to create data pipelines ranging from Temporal to shell scripts to as far as Jenkins, but Airflow is open-source, flexible, and has a lot of community support.

 ## Basic Concepts

-- DAG: Collection of Tasks that are configured in a Directed Acyclic Graph (DAG) structure.
-The DAG structure is important to avoid circular dependencies among tasks.
-Here are a few features of the dag:
+- DAG: A DAG is a collection of Tasks that are configured in a Directed Acyclic Graph (DAG) structure.
+The DAG structure is important to avoid ambiguity due to circular dependencies among tasks.
+Here are a few important features of the dag:
-  - retries: help us retry in case of dag-run failure to overcome temporary problems like server going down briefly.
+  - retries: it helps us automatically retry in case of temporary failures.
-  - schedule: cron value that lets us schedule runs.
+  - schedule: cron value that lets us schedule runs at specified times.
 - Task: A single unit of work in an Airflow DAG
   - retries: retrying at task level
 - Operators: Operating modules that create a task.
-  - There is an ocean of Operators available to achieve a range of tasks starting from an EmptyOperator (that literally does nothing), to specific tasks in specific domains like Slack, AWS, Spark etc.
+  - There are lots of Operators available for a wide range of tasks starting from an EmptyOperator (that literally does nothing), to specific tasks in specific domains like Slack, AWS, Spark etc.